Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

-The four Wellness Centres which are functional 24*7 are located in Dr Zakir Hussain Road, North Avenue, South Avenue, and Kingsway Camp.
-Their contact details are given under 'contact us' list on the CGHS website.
-In case the beneficiary chooses to go to a private empanelled hospital, following type of beneficiaries will not be asked to make a deposit for treatment in empanelled hospitals at the time of emergency
+The four Wellness Centres which are functional 24*7 are located in Dr. Zakir Hussain Road, North Avenue, South Avenue, and Kingsway Camp.
+Their contact details are given under the 'contact us' list on the CGHS website.
+In case the beneficiary chooses to go to a private empanelled hospital, the following types of beneficiaries will not be asked to make a deposit for treatment in empanelled hospitals at the time of emergency

 60) Is treatment taken at non empanelled private hospital reimbursable?
 If yes what is the procedure?

-CGHC considers for reimbursement at CGHS rates in case the treatment taken in an emergency from a private unrecognized hospitals.
+CGHC considers reimbursement at CGHS rates in case the treatment is taken in an emergency from private unrecognized hospitals.

-In case of serving employees the medical claim shall be submitted to concerned Ministry /Department for consideration.
+In the case of serving employees, the medical claim shall be submitted to the concerned Ministry /Department for consideration.

 The claim should have the following documents completed.

-e.
-A detailed list of all medicines, laboratory tests, investigations number of doctors visits etc. should be submitted for reimbursement with dates.
+A detailed list of all medicines, laboratory tests, investigations number of doctors visits, etc. should be submitted for reimbursement with dates.

-61) Which are the categories of CGHS beneficiaries, eligible for cashless treatment ?
+61) Which are the categories of CGHS beneficiaries, eligible for the cashless treatment?

-Private empanelled hospitals (also called Health Care Organizations or HCOs) shall provide credit facility to the following categories of CGHS beneficiaries (including their dependant family members):
+Private empanelled hospitals (also called Health Care Organizations or HCOs) shall provide credit facilities to the following categories of CGHS beneficiaries (including their dependant family members):